 Kitchens

 If you’re reading this, you’re probably considering Revere Pewter for walls in your home or maybe even your exterior.
 My absolute favorite use of this color, however, is for cabinets and interior doors.
-It’s really quite stunning!
+It’s really quite stunning and gives a fresh look to your home!

-I’ve always been a bright white trim and doors kinda gal…but these Revere Pewter doors with white trim from Kylie M. Interiors make me swoon.
+I’ve always been a bright white trim and doors kinda gal…but these Revere Pewter doors with white trim details from Kylie M. Interiors make me swoon.
 How about you?
+I think it gives a new dimension of beauty!

 Bathrooms

-This bathroom shows how Revere Pewter pairs with dark wood furniture.
-While the dark wood emphasizes some of the green undertones of the paint, the crisp white mirror does a nice job of balancing it all out and stop it from feeling too dark.
+This bathroom shows how Benjamin Moore’s Revere Pewter pairs with dark wood furniture.
+While the dark wood emphasizes some of the green undertones of the paint, the crisp white mirror does a nice job of balancing it all out and stopping it from feeling too dark

-Similar to the kitchen cabinets and doors I mentioned previously, I think it works particularly well on the beadboard in this bathroom paired with the warm pattern tile, and white accents.
+Similar to the kitchen cabinets and doors I mentioned previously, I think it works particularly well on the beadboard in this bathroom paired with the warm pattern tile, and white accents for beautiful results.
 So warm yet fresh, right?

 What White Trim Color to Use With Revere Pewter